-- (1) When a primary street abuts a through or corner lot, the front property line is that property line along the primary street. - (2) When a lot abuts two (2) or more primary streets or does not abut any primary streets, the front property line shall be determined by the City Planner. - YY.
+(1) When a primary street abuts a through or corner lot, the front property line is that property line along the primary street.

+(2) When a lot abuts two (2) or more primary streets or does not abut any primary streets, the front property line shall be determined by the City Planner.

+VV.
 Restoration.
-The process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed. - ZZ.
-Riparian Area.
-The area adjacent to a Water Resource or Wetland. - AAA.
+The process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.

+WW.: Riparian Area.
+The area adjacent to a Water Resource or Wetland.

+XX.
 Runoff.
-The portion of precipitation that does not soak into the ground or evaporate. - BBB.
+The portion of precipitation that does not soak into the ground or evaporate.

+YY.
 Scale.
-Typically defined by the adjacent buildings and rights-of-way, scale refers to the size or massing of a structure or street. - CCC.
-Semi-Pervious Materials.
-A ground surface covering that allows for at least forty (40) percent absorption of water into the ground or vegetation, such as porous pavement, pavers, crushed stone, or gravel. - DDD.
+Typically defined by the adjacent buildings and rights-of-way, scale refers to the size or massing of a structure or street.

+ZZ.
+Semi-pervious Materials.
+A ground surface covering that allows for at least forty (40) percent absorption of water into the ground or vegetation, such as porous pavement, pavers, crushed stone, or gravel.

+AAA.
 Sign.
 A structure, device, letter, word, model, banner, balloon, pennant, insignia, emblem, logo, painting, placard, poster, trade flag or representation, illuminated or non-illuminated, that is visible from a public place, including, but not limited to, highways, streets, alleys or public property, or is located on private property and exposed to the public, that directs attention to a product, service, place, activity, person, institution, business or solicitation.
-Refer to 50-9 Signs. - EEE.
+Refer to 50-9 Signs.

+BBB.
 Sign, Abandoned.
-A sign that no longer correctly advertises or directs a person to an active business, person, goods, product, activity or service. - FFF.
+A sign that no longer correctly advertises or directs a person to a bona fide business, person, goods, product, activity or service.

+CCC.
 Sign, Changeable Copy.
-Changeable copy signs include both those with a message changed manually or automatically, the latter being defined as Electronic Message Displays. - GGG.
+Changeable copy signs include both those with a message changed manually or automatically, the latter being defined as Electronic Message Displays.

+DDD.
 Sign, Cold-Air Inflatable Balloon.
-A temporary and portable sign composed of a nonporous bag of tough, light-weight material filled with unheated oxygen that may or may not float in the atmosphere. - HHH.
+A temporary/portable sign composed of a nonporous bag of tough, light-weight material filled with unheated oxygen that may or may not float in the atmosphere.

+EEE.
 Sign, Electronic Message Display.
 A sign or portion of a sign, that displays an electronic image or video, which may or may not include text, including any sign or portion of a sign that uses changing lights or similar forms of electronic display such as LED to form a sign message with text and or images wherein the sequence of messages and the rate of change is electronically programmed and can be modified by electronic processes.
 This definition includes without limitation television screens, plasma screens, digital screens, flat screens, LED displays, video boards, and holographic displays.
 The following definitions are related to Electronic Message Displays.

+(1) Dissolve.
+A mode of message transition on an electronically changeable copy sign accomplished by varying the light intensity or pattern, where the first message gradually appears to dissipate and lose legibility simultaneously with the gradual appearance and legibility of the second message.

-- (1) Dissolve or Fade.
-A type of message transition on an Electronic Message Display sign created by varying the light intensity or pattern, where the first message gradually appears to fade away while another message appears.. - (2) Flash.
-A mode of message transition on an Electronic Message Display sign created by varying the light intensity, where the message instantly and repeatedly reduces or increases intensity. - (4) Scroll.
-A mode of message transition on an Electronic Message Display sign accomplished by the movement of a message.
+- (2) Fade.
+A mode of message transition on an electronically changeable copy sign accomplished by varying the light intensity, where the first message gradually reduces intensity to the point of not being legible and the subsequent message gradually increases intensity to the point of legibility. - (3) Flash.
+A mode of message transition on an electronically changeable copy sign accomplished by varying the light intensity, where the message instantly and repeatedly reduces or increases intensity. - (4) Scroll.
+A mode of message transition on an electronically changeable copy sign accomplished by the movement of a message.

-III.
+FFF.
 Sign, Helium-Inflatable Balloon, A temporary and portable sign composed of a nonporous bag of tough, light material filled with helium that may or may not float in the atmosphere.